w3tecch/aurelia-typescript-boilerplate/README.md

 npm start -- webpack.build.production
 ```

-If you like to add an additional configuaration you have to do the following two steps:
+If you like to add an additional configuration you have to do the following two steps:
 1. Add the configuration json to ```app/config```, example preprod.json
 2. Add the corresponding command to ```package-script.js``` and pass the right argument like ```--env.config=preprod```